 - Keeping so many rats in one cage.
 Though rats prefer to live in the company, keeping so many rats in the same cage is wrong.
 It can lead to the development of several diseases.

-- Never take your rat outside for roam.
-Many owners to keep their rat entertained, and take them outside for a roam.
+- Never take your rat outside to roam.
+Many owners keep their rats entertained, and take them outside for a roam.
 But this requires a lot of rat training.
 Also, there are several predators like dogs, cats are outside waiting for their meal.

 The Bottom Line